Bhaktibastwadkar-1234/M3_wiper-control-system/5_Report/README.md

 design of the automatic wiper system for the future research in this field.
 For the future improvement, it is recommended the system to have literature review on the material been used as the wiper, because the material used is still has a problem in the procure issues especially for the hot and climate country.
-Other suggestion for designing automatic push up wiper for future research and improvement is about the design stand for the wiper
+Other suggestion for designing automatic push up wiper for future research and improvement is about the design stand for the wiper.